moj-analytical-services/mojrap/README.md

 Please install the `mojverse` package, to install all packages listed above.

-## mojverse

-This package is intended to sit within a tidyverse-style ecosystem of packages known as the `mojverse`, providing functions to assist with building a variety of elements/outputs that may sit in a Reproducible Analytical Pipeline.
-Below is an (incomplete) list of packages which will eventually be more formally included in the `mojverse`:

-* [mojspeakr](https://github.com/moj-analytical-services/mojspeakr): Formatting RMarkdown into govspeak for publishing on gov.uk
-* [mojchart](https://github.com/moj-analytical-services/mojchart): Formatting ggplot2 charts and applying MoJ corporate colours

 ## Other resources

 For bespoke code please see other MoJ repos: